morlandi/django-upload-form/README.rst

 App Settings
 ------------

-Some settings are provided for customization;
+Some settings are provided for optional customization.

-the library will search for these settings:
+The library will search these settings in the following order:

     - as `Django Constance` dynamic settings (see `https://github.com/jazzband/django-constance <https://github.com/jazzband/django-constance>`_)
     - failing that, in project's settings
     - failing that, a suitable "safe" default value is used

 .. code:: python